nageshlop/puppet-quagga/README.md

 ## Overview

-Manage the installation and configuration of Quagga (name serve daemon) and zone files.
+Manage the installation and configuration of Quagga (Routing Daemons) .

 ## Module Description

 This modules allows for the manging of the quagga BGP daemon.
 Other routing modules are currently unsupported however you should be able to configure them manuly

 ## Setup